ganeti/ganeti/man/hcheck.rst

 \--no-simulation
   Only perform checks based on current cluster state, without trying to simulate rebalancing.

+\--no-capacity-checks
+  Do not check for global N+1 redundancy, i.e., do not warn if the shared-storage instances of one node cannot be moved to the others should that node fail.

 For a detailed description about the options listed above have a look at **htools**\(1), **hspace**\(1) and **hbal**\(1).